 Unconscious Bias 2 – For an illness/symptom to be valid, it must be visible

-Imagine here that over and over again.
-You start to feel as if you have to prove that yes, you will do have a health issue.
+Imagine hearing that over and over again.
+You start to feel as if you have to prove that yes, you do have a health issue.
 It can over time lead to a deterioration in working relationships.